 2. OKR (Objectives and Key Results) Template: For Ambitious Stretch Goals

 OKRs separate an inspirational Objective from 3–4 measurable Key Results that prove progress.
-Originating in tech and popularized by companies like Intel and Google, OKRs help teams and individuals pursue ambitious, breakthrough outcomes2.
+Originating in tech and popularized by teams at Intel and Google, OKRs help teams and individuals pursue ambitious outcomes and maintain alignment across workstreams3.

 Example: Objective: “Increase community impact.”
 Key Results: 1) Host three local events this quarter, 2) Grow mailing list to 1,000 subscribers, 3) Secure two new community partners.